-Hair Strand Drug Test
+Hair Strand Drug and Alcohol Test

 A hair strand drug test is among the most accurate laboratory tests for drugs and alcohol – and is almost impossible to cheat.